MaibornWolff/codecharta/script/automated_sonar_analysis/README.md

 2. **Source Code Analysis**: Runs SonarScanner to analyze the project's source code.
 3. **CodeCharta Analysis**: Performs a CodeCharta analysis based on the scanned data.

 You can choose to use default values or provide custom configurations when running the script.
 To skip prompts and use default values, use the `-s` flag.
+After execution, the script will print a reusable command with the provided configurations, which you can use next time to skip prompts.

 ## Configuration Variables